For extended comparisons, scroll down . . . .

 Descriptions based on knowledge or experience (in contrast to imagination, which inspires Romanticism)

-Realistic fiction or writing may devote more description to work or labor compared to Romanticism, which does not typically represent toil or everyday labor, and elevates conflicts to issues of honor, heart, dignity, responsibility, or heroism rather than to the everyday encounter and resolution of technical or material difficulties.
+Realistic fiction or writing may devote more description to work or labor compared to Romanticism, which does not typically represent toil or everyday labor, and elevates conflicts to issues of honor, heart, dignity, responsibility, or heroism rather than the everyday encounter and resolution of technical or material difficulties.

-Speech in realism is more vernacular and idiomatic, like common people of particular classes talk.
+Speech in realism is more vernacular and idiomatic, like common people of particular classes or regions talk.
 Romantic rhetoric often strains to be more elevated or universal and tends to extremes of intimacy or excess.

 Realism as attitude . . .